February 11, 2017

 Judging from the orange flesh I assumed the appetizer was salmon when it was actually trout from West Jutland.
 Marinated with butter, salt and lemon juice overnight, the seasoning was adequate without overpowering the fish’s freshness and subtle flavour.

 As the chef who briefed me on the Swedish portobello mushroom cheerfully noted, “This is my version of comfort food and I can eat a whole bowl for each meal.”
 The mushroom was sliced into thin strips resembling linguine, then cooked in a cream sauce with a hearty dose of vinegar and topped with bread crumbs.
-This crunchier cream sauce linguine was surprisingly delightful; a soothing dish without the fillingness of carbohydrate.
+This crunchier linguine in cream sauce was surprisingly soothing without the burden of eating carbohydrate.

 The main course was 12-day dry-aged duck breast.
 From a farm near Aalborg, the briefly-grilled poultry was served in a clear duck broth with white beetroot.
 The simply presented dish packed quite a punch.
 The skin was crispy while the meat extremely tender and flavourful — its gaminess accentuated by the broth.